harrison-ai/dataeng-tooling-rust/README.md

 The docker image provides:

 * Rust, rustup, cargo and friends, like you'd get from a standard Rust dev image.
-* Pre-configured components and settings to cross-compile for `aarch64` targets, for deployment to AWS
-* Pre-configured components and settings to cross-compile static binaries for x86\_64-unknown-linux targets, with zlib and openssl statically compiled.
+* Pre-configured components and settings to cross-compile static binaries for both `x86_64` and `aarch64` using musl, including support for common system dependencies like openssl.
 * Useful project-lifecycle-management tools such as `cargo deny` for auditing dependency licenses, `cargo about` for generating a license summary, and `cargo release` for cutting releases.